GITMCode/GITM/srcDoc/set_inputs.md

 ### STATISTICALMODELSONLY

-This command will skip all pretty much all of the physics of GITM, and will reinitialize the model with the MSIS and IRI values at the interval set in the second variable.
+This command will skip pretty much all of the physics of GITM, and will reinitialize the model with the MSIS, IRI, APEX, and Electrodynamics values at the interval set in the second variable.
 If you want to compare a run to MSIS and IRI, you can run GITM with this command and get output at exactly the same cadence and locations, thereby allowing easier comparisons.
 The dt can be set as low as needed, so you can run satellites through MSIS and